permaweb/ao-cookbook/src/tutorials/begin/token.md

 ### Testing the Token

-Now that the token blueprint is loaded, we can test the token by sending a message to ourselves using the `Action = "info"` tag.
+Now that the token blueprint is loaded, we can test the token by sending a message to ourselves using the `Action = "Info"` tag.

 ```sh
 aos> Send({ Target = ao.id, Action = "Info" })